SSSPRABHUDINESH/DevOps_Notes/terraform/full-notes.md

 ```text
 Git revert -> terraform plan -> terraform apply
 ```

+### Scenario:
+- Suppose Yesterday >>  terraform apply >> Everything worked.
+- Today Someone accidentally removed >> Database
+- Now you want yesterday's state.
+- Can you simply replace the state file?
+Not immediately.
+- You must first understand the situation.
+---
+### Correct Rollback Process

+1. Identify what changed.
+2. Restore the previous state version from the backend if appropriate.
+3. Verify the real infrastructure.
+4. Run:
+**terraform plan**
+	a.
+Review the proposed changes.
+	b.
+Apply only after confirming the plan is correct.
+---
+**Interview Question**
+	Can you simply replace the state file?
+	Answer:
+		No. State and real infrastructure must always be consistent.
+Before restoring a previous state version, verify the actual infrastructure and review the execution plan to avoid unintended changes.

 ### Key Points
 - Git is the rollback source of truth.